 Combining a range of marine and terrestrial survey techniques utilising a range of high-specification positioning, marine survey, scanning and photogrammetry equipment, we are able to provide high-resolution imagery of underwater structures, providing a cost-effective substitute for traditional techniques.

 Our inshore vessels, such as Pulsar, can be equipped with mutlibeam echosounders to measure seabed bathymetry, high-frequency scanning sonar to provide high resolution 3D point cloud data below the waterline, 360 degree camera for detailed photogrammetry and a laser scanner for inspection above the water line.
 These techniques can also be supplemented with UAV based LiDAR, photogrammetry and HD camera in addition to land-based laser scanning.

 Sensors can also be deployed from tripods or shore-side cranes where required.

 Data is processed, analysed and compiled by specialist surveyors in our head office in Bromborough, with deliverables and timescales tailored to suit individual project needs.
 Our 3D modelling of these assets provides essential dta to help mitigate risk both now and in the future.

-- Provides highly detailed data, removing the need for visual inspection
+- Provides highly detailed data, removing the need for traditional visual inspection

 - Cost effective